randyleonard99/digitalframeworks-spring2020/README.md

 * Overview of software, coding languages and tools for data reporting and visualization
 * Excel/Sheets, Tableau, R, Python and QGIS
 * Other common tools
-* **[Assignment](https://github.com/randyleonard99/digitalframeworks-spring2020/blob/master/class1/assignment1a.md)**: Find a favorite tool to become failiar with and use throughout the course
+* **[Assignment](https://github.com/randyleonard99/digitalframeworks-spring2020/blob/master/class1/assignment1a.md)**: Find a favorite tool to become familiar with and use throughout the course

 **Class 4: Finding data** (April 21)
 * Government data